sidetrip-ai/ici-core/docs/functional-requirements.md

 - FR-8.12: The system shall support configuration of rules sources and context filters.
 - FR-8.13: The system shall allow configuration of retry mechanisms and backoff parameters.
 - FR-8.14: The system shall support configuration of fallback templates for prompt building.
+- FR-8.15: The system shall allow configuration of the ChatHistoryManager, including storage type (e.g., 'json', 'database'), storage path (for JSON), message limits, and retention policies.

 ### 4.2 Pipeline Customization
 - FR-9.1: The system shall allow customization of the prompt template for generation.